Artificial Intelligence Trends

 Another area where AI will play the brain of a system will be vehicles, such as cars, aircraft, and boats.
 This will allow respective AI companies to deliver exceptional travel experiences to consumers.
 Tesla is a classic example of AI-driven cars, which give a breath-taking driving experience.
 Moreover, it also ensures the prevention of accidents because the inbuild AI engine can foresee upcoming obstacles and prevent any kind of road accidents.
 On average 1.3 million people die of road accidents every year.
 So, if we look at these alarming statistics, then AI does have a critical role to play to stop this from happening.

-Tesla confirms that its cars will have the self-driving capability, which will be available by 2022.
-However, there is a minuscule possibility of it being commercially available in the market in 2022.
+Tesla confirms that its cars will have the self-driving capability, which will be available by 2026.
 We are also anticipating the usage of AI in ships with the coming up of Mayflower Autonomous Ship (MAS), which has an artificial intelligence component of IBM.
-AI in creativity

 7. Generative AI